 Again, if you have a structured settlement annuity or funding agreement with Allstate Life Insurance Company, Allstate Life Insurance Company of New York, John Hancock Life Insurance Company (USA) or John Hancock Life Insurance Company of New York, don't panic, the companies ARE NOT going out of business and will continue to service your accounts.

-PostScript The July 2014 issue of Best's Review lists John Hancock as one of the top 5 insurer in USA in terms of year end 2013 assets.
+PostScript The July 2014 issue of Best's Review lists John Hancock as one of the top 5 insurers in USA in terms of year end 2013 assets.
 The company has maintained an A or better AM Best rating for more than half a century.

 Image Credit Milous Chab/Dreamstime